 The Bowden-Smith family took over the ownership of the house in 1790 when Robert Smith, a wine merchant, married Miss Bowden from Cornwall.

 The original house was built about 100 yards into Brockenhurst College grounds but was demolished.
 The present house was built in 1888 and stood in approximately 14 acres of grounds with its own tennis court and the village cricket pitch.
 Herman Bowden-Smith built a row of houses within the village that is now known as ‘Careys Cottages’.
 These were given to the village so they could be rented to the poor, with priority given to the retired estate staff.

 Herman Bowden-Smith was the last member of his family to own the house, which he sold in 1934 before he went to live in Switzerland.
-A Dutchman called Mr Builderbeck bought the house and turned it into a country house Hotel, most of the land was sold off separately to the local council.
+A Dutchman called Mr Builderbeck bought the house and turned it into a Hotel with most of the land sold off separately to the local council.

 During the Second World War, the Hotel was used to accommodate the 2nd Batallion Welsh Guards.
 The terrain and natural landscape of the Forest provided the perfect training ground in the lead up to the D-Day landings.
 The Canadians came to the village in 1943 and an HQ contingent occupied Careys Manor.
 The children’s Christmas party which they hosted in December 1943 is still remembered with fondness by some today who tasted ice cream and peanut butter for the first time.

 Mr John Ferris bought the Hotel in 1957 and added the garden wings in 1966 and 1967.